Discover more from The Dhamma Letter

 Dhamma Letter No. 42

-Contemplation of the Mind(Cittānupassanā) in Vipassana Meditation 3
+Contemplation of the Mind(Cittānupassanā) in Vipassana Meditation 3: mind is 5aggregates

 [This thesis’s sub title is “In comparison on Shwe Oo Min method in Myanmar and Pramote method in Thailand”.
 The two meditation teacher are teaching the Cittanupassana rarely.]